 Employee does not need to be the only individual available to care for the

-spouse, son, daughter, or parent to be eligible.
+spouse, child, or parent to be eligible.
 A spouse is entitled to FMLA

 leave if needed to care for a pregnant spouse who is incapacitated or if needed

-to care for her during her prenatal care, or if needed to care for her following the birth of a child if she has a serious health condition.
+to care for them during their prenatal care, or if needed to care for them following the birth of a child if they have a serious health condition.

 “Child” includes biological, adopted, foster, stepchild, legal ward,